3 Card Poker Rules

-The best part of playing Three Card Poker is hitting a big hand, because the higher your hand, the higher the payout on the Pair Plus wager.
-Although these payouts vary by casino and online gaming site, the most popular payoff schedule with a casino edge on the Pair Plus wager of 7.28 percent follows:
+The best part of playing 3 Card Poker is hitting a big hand, because the higher your hand the higher the pay-out on the Pair Plus wager.
+Although these pay-outs vary by casino and online gaming site, the most popular payoff schedule with a casino edge on the Pair Plus wager of 7.28 per cent is as follows:

 Mini Royal Bonus

-At some land and internet casinos, the game of Three Card Poker is offered with a Mini Royal Bonus.
-Again, the bonus varies, and so do the casino odds.
+At some land and internet casinos, the game of 3 Card Poker is offered with a Mini Royal Bonus.
+Again, the bonus varies and so do the casino odds.
 Several properties offer 50 to 1 on the Pair Plus payoff for a player Mini Royal.
-Additional information about odds, pay tables, and progressive jackpots will help you find the best payoffs for your Three Card Poker play.

 Finding the most in-depth information about odds, pay tables, and progressive jackpots will help you discover the best payoffs for your 3 Card Poker play.